nandorojo/moti/docs/docs/installation.md

 Moti requires that you install `react-native-reanimated`.

+Moti `0.17.x` requires Reanimated `2.3.0` or higher.
+This version is compatible with Expo SDK 44.

+Moti `0.16.x` is compatible with Reanimated `2.2.0`.
+This is compatible with Expo SDK 43.

 Moti `0.8.x` and higher requires at least Reanimated v2 stable (`2.0.0` or higher).
 This version is compatible with Expo starting SDK 41.

-If you haven't upgraded Reanimated past `2.0.0-rc.0`, you can also use Moti `0.7.x`.
-However, I recommend upgrading to get the latest features/fixes.

 ### If you're using Expo

 Please follow the [Expo instructions](https://docs.expo.io/versions/latest/sdk/reanimated/#experimental-support-for-v2) for installing `react-native-reanimated` v2.

-You'll need at least [Expo SDK 40](https://docs.expo.io/workflow/upgrading-expo-sdk-walkthrough/), but I recommend using SDK 41.
+You'll need at least [Expo SDK 40](https://docs.expo.io/workflow/upgrading-expo-sdk-walkthrough/) for Reanimated 2, but I recommend using the latest SDK.

 ### If you aren't using Expo